 Her composition 'Adahas: Of Wings Of Roots' is also featured in the more recent Naxos Records (Grand Piano) release titled 'THE KEY COLLECTION: THREE CENTURIES OF RARE KEYBOARD GEMS' released in 2017.

-Classically trained and with a background in popular and South Asian musics, Tanya Ekanayaka is also an improviser and musicologist in addition to being a highly qualified linguist.
+Classically trained and with a background in popular and South Asian musics, Tanya Ekanayaka is also a record producer, improviser and musicologist in addition to being a highly qualified linguist.
 Although trained as a pianist, her compositional skills are the result of a purely intuitive and natural development.

 Consistent with her interdisciplinary background, she holds a Bachelor of Arts (BA) Honours degree in English Literature and Linguistics from the University of Peradeniya, a Master of Science (MSc) degree in Linguistics and English Language from the University of Edinburgh in Scotland, and a Doctorate for her interdisciplinary research in Linguistics and Musicology also from Edinburgh University.
 Tanya Ekanayaka is also a Fellow of the Trinity College of Music London (FTCL), and a Licentiate of both the Associated Board of The Royal Schools of Music (LRSM), and the Guildhall School of Music and Drama (LGSMD) UK.
 The Guildhall school awarded her its Professional Performer's Diploma (PPD) in 1999.

-What characterizes Tanya Ekanayaka as a recitalist is her quintessential recital style.
-Her recitals incorporate her own compositions representing new and exciting musical genres as well as works from the established classical repertoire ranging from baroque to contemporary works.
+Tanya Ekanayaka's compositions are regarded as representing new and exciting musical genres.
 Her compositions in her debut album comprise the integration of unusual adaptations of melodies belonging to Sri Lankan indigenous and popular musics (many of which have not been adapted for the piano or harmonised), with musical motifs inspired by the tonal centres of the other compositions which formed a given recital programme she was performing.
 Her forthcoming album will see this concept further extended.

 In this sense, each of Tanya Ekanayaka's compositions may be seen as re-presenting her indigenous culture while also conflating diverse musical genres and eras within a contemporary and organic entity.
 Tanya Ekanayaka's compositions evolve spontaneously, often when she is at the piano and remain precisely frozen in her memory.
 They have not been scored in any form.